Financing Costs Definition

 - Amortization of other costs incurred which are related to borrowings

-- Foreign exchange differences and fees when the borrowings are done in foreign currency
+- Foreign exchange differences and fees when the borrowings happen in foreign currency

 Consider the Income Statement of Colgate Palmolive